NATIONAL FEDERATION OF THE BLIND OF VIRGINIA

 1:30 p.m. to 4:00 p.m.
 Youth Track, Dogwood Room (Lower Level), Robert Parsons, President.

 2:00 p.m. to 4:30 p.m.
-Getting the Job Done – Advancing Your Job/Career Prospects, Oaks Room 2.
+Getting the Job Done – Advancing Your Job/Career Prospects, the Birches Room.
 Amir Rahimi, Communications Manager, ENDependence Center of Northern Virginia, Coordinator.
 This career workshop will focus on helping you get and grow on the job.
 Whether you are a job seeker, a new employee, or someone trying to advance in the evolving workplace, this dynamic workshop will provide you the skills to navigate with greater confidence.
 We will combine great presentations, interactive sessions and the opportunity to learn from our peers to help you succeed.
 This year’s seminar will focus on self-reliance, private sector solutions, and charting your own path.
 Key areas of focus will include resume and cover letter critique, mock interviews, overcoming obstacles in the workplace, and networking best practices.

 2:00 p.m. to 2:45 p.m.
 Parent Track, Evergreen Room, Laurie Wages, President, Virginia Parents of Blind Children.
 Get your questions answered about the NFB from Michael Kasey, Past President of the NFB of Virginia and learn alternative techniques for your child

 2:00 p.m. to 2:30 p.m.
 Senior Track: Seniors in Charge.
 Video presentation and Discussion.
 Oaks 1 Room, Nancy Yeager, President.

 2:30 p.m. to 4:30 p.m.
 Senior Track: Staying in the Game.
 Pines Room, Nancy Yeager, President.
 Participate in discussions and presentations on such topics as: hearing loss; transportation; Senior activities around the country; and low impact exercise.